Cosmic Ray Air Shower Array

 So, the muon loses about 2MeV/cm in our scintillator.
 I guess 10% of that energy goes into the photons that make it to the PMT at the end of the light guide (as Figure 3 shows).
 The light guide is non-scintillating plastic with an index of refraction close to that of the scintillator.

-Photons To Electrons
+Photons to Electrons

 The photocathode in the PMT must be thick enough to absorb photons but thin enough to prevent absorption of the photoelectrons (produced by the photon striking the photocathode).
 Photocathodes tend to be Cs-Sb or K-Cs-Sb alloys.
-The ones I used are 2cm × 2cm and are said to be ~10-30% efficient, although I have no way of really knowing.
+The ones I used are 2cm x 2cm and are said to be ~10-30% efficient, although I have no way of really knowing.

 Figure 4 : An example of a phototube, showing the dynodes.